-The following table provides information regarding outstanding stock options and restricted stock awards held by each of our NEOs as of December 31, 2019, including the vesting dates for the portions of these awards that had not vested (and the fair market value of unvested restricted shares) as of that date.
-Our NEOs did not hold any other outstanding equity awards options as of that date.
+The following table provides information regarding outstanding stock options held by each of our NEOs as of December 31, 2019, including the vesting dates for the portions of these awards that had not vested as of that date.
+Our NEOs did not hold any outstanding equity awards other than options as of that date.